 Resilient F1 champion Lewis Hamilton revels in adversity

-HOCKENHEIM, Germany (AP) — There is something about adversity that brings out the best in Lewis Hamilton.
+HOCKENHEIM, Germany (AP) — There is something about adversity which drives Lewis Hamilton on.

-Even though he has won four Formula One titles, and 66 races, Hamilton draws huge motivation from being against the odds.
+Even though he was won four Formula One titles, and 66 races, Hamilton draws huge motivation from being against the odds.

 In the past two races, he has finished first and second after being way down on the grid.
 He won Sunday's rain-hit German Grand Prix after starting from 14th .
 In the previous race, he was bumped off the track on the first lap but rose from last to second at the British GP with another superbly skilled and resilient drive.